 - You remember all of those carotenoids in sweet potatoes that your body can turn into vitamin A?
 Well they're fat soluble, meaning you need to consume fat with them in order for your body to absorb them (source).
 So the bacon fat in this recipe serves a purpose.
 Besides providing lots of amazing flavor, it helps your body absorb the nutrients it needs.

-These Leftover Turkey Stuffed Cajun Sweet Potatoes are packed with nutrients.
-They’re also gluten-free, grain-free, dairy-free and easily made Paleo and Whole30 compliant, which means that you can feel great about eating them.
-Did I mention that they’re also easy to make?
+These Cajun Turkey Stuffed Sweet Potatoes are packed with nutrients.
+They're also gluten-free, grain-free, dairy-free and easily made Paleo and Whole30 compliant, which means that you can feel great about eating them.
+Did I mention that they're also easy to make?

 Helpful Hints, Ingredients & Products

-Oh yes, these Leftover Turkey Stuffed Cajun Sweet Potatoes are easy to make, but I’ve shared the tips below to make it even easier for you.
+Oh yes, these Cajun Turkey Stuffed Sweet Potatoes are easy to make, but I've shared the tips below to make it even easier for you.

 Amazon links to products are included below as part of my helpful hints.
 Some of them are affiliate links, which means that I may receive a small commission if you purchase a product through one of my links.
 Thank you for supporting Taste Abounds!